chrishalbert/laravel-nomadic/README.md

     ],
 ];
 ```

-1. Verify the configurations are complete.
+Now, verify the configurations are complete.
 ```
 php artisan make:migration VerifyNomadicInstalled
 ```

 In your migration, you should now see that your migration `extends NomadicMigration`.

-### Usage
 As noted above in your new migration's comments:
 ```php
     /**